apache/servicecomb-java-chassis/archetypes/business-service-spring-boot-starter/src/main/resources/archetype-resources/README.md

 ## Spring Boot and ServiceComb
 ### Why ServiceComb make integration with Spring Boot
-Spring Boot can accelerate develop speed of Spring application, it provide these features:
+Spring Boot can accelerate develop speed of Spring application, it provides these features:
 * Can create independent executable Spring application
 * Tomcat embedded, Jetty as Web server, and do not need package(war)
 * Provide many starters in order to simplify maven dependency